-BUILDING A: Offices for Buildings and Grounds /Maintenance, Information Technology, the Small Business Center, and the Board Room are located in this building.
+BUILDING A: Offices for Buildings and Grounds /Maintenance, Information Technology, and the Board Room are located in this building.
 Building A houses classrooms for the following programs: Electrical Systems Technology, HVAC, Adult Basic Education, Adult High School, Adult Secondary Education, and Computer Labs.

-BUILDING B: The Office of the President, Vice President for Academic Affairs, Continuing Education, Receptionist/Switchboard, and general education classroom are housed in Building B.
+BUILDING B: The Office of the President, Vice President for Academic Affairs, Continuing Education, Receptionist/Switchboard, Marketing, and general education classrooms are housed in Building B.

-BUILDING C: The College Transfer Advising Center, WCC Foundation, Human Resources, Institutional Effectiveness, Marketing, Student Support Services, and Upward Bound are located in this building.
+BUILDING C: The College Transfer Advising Center, WCC Foundation, Human Resources, Institutional Effectiveness, Student Support Services, and Upward Bound are located in this building.
 There are also classrooms for General Education and, Fire Protection courses in Building C